adibakshi28/Numerical_AmericanOption_IV/README.md

 # AmericanOption_IV_NumericalMethods

-VBA Excel project calculates the implied volatility of American options using numerical methods, including the Crank-Nicolson method and the secant method.
+This VBA Excel project calculates the implied volatility of American options using numerical methods, including the Crank-Nicolson method and the secant method.
+The project includes functions for American put option pricing and implied volatility estimation.